 Since OAuth allows applications to authenticate users by establishing their identity from third-party services, this removes the need for the application to implement its own authentication system.

 2.Easy sharing of user data:

-OAuth exclusively makes use of the HTTP protocol for sending and receiving information and access tokens.
-This makes the implementation of OAuth service as well as the client simpler as there is no complex standards or definitions involved.
+It exclusively makes use of the HTTP protocol for sending and receiving information and access tokens.
+This makes the implementation of OAuth service as well as the client simpler as there are no complex standards or definitions involved.

 - Data Misuse: Even though OAuth limits new websites and applications from obtaining all of your user data and selling it against your will, you still need to trust the authenticating service with your data.
 This means your data is possessed by the service and you can no longer control whether or not it can be misused without your permission.

 OAuth Vs SAML

 |Protocol||OAuth is an authorization protocol.||SAML is an authentication protocol.|

 |Usage Scenario||Used by those who are not looking to maintain identities but are rather trying to leverage the implementation of the secure protocol by applications such as Google, Microsoft, PayPal, who ensure that the identities are authentic.||Used by those who are looking for federation and identity management.
 They will use this identity to login to the users to different applications.|

 |Suitable Application||Suitable for both browser and mobile applications.||Popular for browser-based applications.|

 |Commonly Used By||Widely used for customer applications and API access.||Widely used for enterprise applications.|